 The internet makes us impatient.
 We want instant information and gratification.
-Your CTA can tap into this by showcasing instant delivery, e.g. “Get a free demo now.”
-By including the word “now,” the CTA implies that the user won’t have to wait for a benefit.
+Your Call to Action can tap into this by showcasing instant delivery, e.g. “Get a free demo now.”
+By including the word “now,” the Call to Action implies that the user won’t have to wait for a benefit.
 The reward for clicking on the ad will be immediate.
 This way, you’ll increase your click-through rate (CTR) and generate more leads.

 Make your CTA highly relevant to your target audience.
 It could be masterfully crafted, but it won’t do you any good if it’s targeted at the wrong people.
 For instance, asking regular consumers to buy B2B software is unlikely to generate much response.
-You need to match the CTA to the intended customer.
+You need to match the Call to action to the intended customer.

-You can also personalize the CTA by drawing on shared interests or using a casual tone.
+You can also personalize the Call to Action by drawing on shared interests or using a casual tone.
 Users want to connect with you before engaging.
 One way to do this is by writing in the second person.
 The pronoun “you” implicates the reader, making them feel involved.
-For example, “buy the hot tub you deserve” is more appealing than “buy a hot tub.”
+For call to action examples, “buy the hot tub you deserve” is more appealing than “buy a hot tub.”

-Consider the words users type into search engines when looking for your product and tailor your CTA accordingly.
-If their searches include phrases like “free,” “best,” or “near me,” you’ll want your CTA to reflect that.
+Consider the words users type into search engines when looking for your product and tailor your Cal to action(CTA) accordingly.
+If their searches include action phrase like “free,” “best,” or “near me,” you’ll want your Call to action to reflect that.
 Try writing “free SEO tool” or “best SEO tool,” for instance.

 As for PCs and tablets, search engines, including Google, consider them the same when it comes to PPC ads.
 Since tablets have only slightly smaller screens than PCs, you don’t need to worry about altering your CTA much between tablet and PC users.
 Both devices, and PCs especially, allow users to research more easily, so you might leave CTAs that require more time to this audience.

 Success with PPC advertising is a matter of trial and error.
 Perform A/B tests to see what CTAs work best.
-For example, you can test different button placements and colors.
-Generally, the button color should contrast with the web page’s background color.
+Call to action examples: you can test different CTA button placements and colors.
+Generally, the CTA button color should contrast with the blog post & web pages/landing page background color.
 Test different CTA wordings, word orders, and lengths.
 The amount of variation is endless.